-By integrating multiple data systems and conducting comprehensive needs assessments, this LHD ensured that resources were effectively allocated to meet community needs.
+By integrating multiple data systems and conducting comprehensive needs assessments, the Monongalia Department of Health ensured that resources were effectively allocated to meet community needs.
 Their sustained partnerships with local hospitals and West Virginia University fostered long-term resilience, improving their outbreak response strategies.
 This approach addressed the immediate crisis and established a robust public health infrastructure capable of handling future outbreaks, demonstrating a model of effective resource allocation and management.